 To sum all that up, Nerivio is an exciting development in the world of migraine treatment.
 It’s FDA-authorized, effective, non-pharmacological, and—bonus!—makes you look like you’re in a sci-fi movie.

-For migraine sufferers who are looking for a non-drug option to add to their treatment toolbox, Nerivio is absolutely worth considering.
-Start a Cove consultation today to see if Nerivio is right for you.
+For migraine sufferers who are looking for a non-drug option to add to their treatment toolbox, Nerivio is worth considering.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.